bwsw/cloudstack-ui/docs/source/CSUI-Storage.rst

 - Zone * - Select a zone from the drop-down list.
 - Disk offering * - Select from the list of available offerings opening it in a modal window by clicking "SELECT".
 The list of available disk offerings is determined in the `configuration file <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#service-offering-availability>`_ by Administrator.

-In the modal window you can see the name and short description for each disk offering and a radiobutton to select any option.
+In the modal window you can see the name and short description for each disk offering and a radio-button to select any option.

 .. figure:: _static/Storage_Create_Select1.png